mlr/mlr.github.com/resume.md

 ### Software Engineer - CrowdCompass by Cvent
 #### January 2015 &ndash; February 2017

-I work closely with our product, quality and operations teams to build features that are both technically efficient and backward compatible while also providing a great experience for our users.
-I also help mentor other team members and interns, participate in code reviews and provide feedback on architectural decisions.

-* Reduced costs by migrating third-party dependencies to AWS equivalents.
+* Reduced costs by migrating third-party dependencies to AWS equivalents
-* Built REST microservices for custom email templating and delivery.
+* Built REST microservices for custom email templating and delivery
-* Mentored several interns and on-boarded new developers.
+* Mentored several interns and on-boarded new developers
-* Served as a Technical Lead of the backend platforms team.
+* Served as a Technical Lead of the backend platforms team

 ### Software Engineer - Advanced Industrial Services
 #### August 2012 &ndash; September 2014

-I collaborate with the President, CTO and Operations Managers to develop internal software tools to standardize and improve internal project scheduling, fleet management and GPS tracking, project data collection and reporting, and more.
+* Collaborated with stakeholders throughout the company including President, CTO, Operations Managers, and Field Technicians
+* Developed internal software tools to streamline billing management, project scheduling, and fleet tracking
+* Leveraged Twilio to create unique telephone survey and employee trainings

 ### Software Developer - Freelance
 #### May 2008 &ndash; December 2015

-As a freelance software developer and consultant I am directly involved in every stage of web and software products; from RFPs, to initial concepts, to information gathering, to design, development, launch, and maintenance.

-My typical tools include Ruby/Ruby on Rails and PostgreSQL; however, I continually expand my skill set to provide the best solutions for any given project.
-I have many years of experience with PHP and its frameworks, so I leverage those tools when needed.

-I'm also very skilled in front-end technologies: HTML5 & CSS3 including pixel perfect PSD to markup conversion; JavaScript and many of its frameworks such as React and jQuery, jQuery UI, and more.
+* Created response to RFPs, statements of work, and proofs of concept to secure bids
+* Built web and mobile software using primarily Ruby on Rails and React
+* Helped migrate existing and legacy websites to new applications
+* Deployed and managed infrastructure for clients and customers

 ### Web Developer - The Marcom Group
 #### October 2007 &ndash; May 2010